Events documentation

 The on function can be used to add events to your charts whilst making chaining calls easier (ie without breaking the chain).

-Go to the API docs page »
+Go to the API documentation page »

 Pseudo-standard events